 Design behind the Iron Curtain is a fascinating area of research.
 From 1945 to 1990 many great artists developed their work in isolation from the West.
-This isolation meant most of these great practitioners have never been written about or exhibited, until now.
+This isolation meant most of these great practitioners of Hungarian ceramics have never been written about or exhibited, until now.
 Equally the reason why Hungarian artists excelled in this craft, more than any other country under communism has, until recently, remained a mystery.

 “The Hungarian nation is the only nation in Europe which has no racial or linguistic relatives and so it is the loneliest part of the world.
 This unique loneliness might explain the particular intensity of its existence…The nation’s hopeless solitude highly increases its talents, its will to prevail and its hysteria… To be a Hungarian is a collective neurosis.”
 Arthur Koestler